Curious about vegetarian myths and vegetarian facts? Find out the vegetarian myth that's the biggest, plus vegan facts too!

 Fact: Eating a vegetarian diet can help people with diabetes be healthier.

 Unfortunately, type 2 diabetes runs in my family: My dad has it and so do two of my three uncles on my dad’s side.
-The disease increases the risk of hypertension, heart problems, hearing impairment and even Alzheimer’s disease.
+The disease increases the risk of hypertension, heart disease, hearing impairment and even Alzheimer’s disease.

 My strong—and scary—family history motivates me to eat well and keep my weight in check.